WVSports - 2025 DB Gordon holds offer from West Virginia

 2025 DB Gordon holds offer from West Virginia

 Lake Worth (Fla.)
-Santaluces 2025 athlete Caden Gordon has been in contact with West Virginia since the spring but things took a turn after the Big 12 program offered.
+Santaluces 2025 athlete Caden Gordon has been in contact with West Virginia since last spring but things took a turn after the Big 12 program offered.

 Gordon, 6-foot-1, 170-pounds, received a scholarship offer from the Mountaineers during the season after he had a conversation with wide receivers coach Bilal Marshall.